 How to request the remote option?

-- On Friday afternoon, August 7, a new link will be added to your blended course menu in Blackboard, titled “Request Remote Option”.
+- A new link was added to your blended course menu in Blackboard, titled “Request Remote Option”.

 - Click the “Request Remote Option” link and follow the instructions displayed.

 - For help, contact the SHSU Online Support Desk, open 24/7, at email@example.com or 936-294-2780.

 Given the uncertainties surrounding the coronavirus, faculty will establish clear guidelines regarding attendance and inform their students of their policy at the first class meeting and in the course syllabus.

 Face Covering Requirements

 Face coverings are required indoors and outdoors on Sam Houston State campuses unless you are in a private space or are engaged an activity for which wearing a covering is impractical (such as eating).

 For more information about face coverings, view the face covering FAQ.